Skip to content

 });

-Features work seamlessly with clusters and can contribute routes to multiple transports:
+Features plug into the same .add(...) chain and can contribute routes to multiple transports:

 import { AuthFeature } from '@justscale/auth';